digonto0912/Windows-Photos-Gallery/README.md

 # Windows-Photos-Gallery

-" This project developed for giving a job interview "
+This project was developed for giving a job interview